-- At fixed gate closure times and/or when a major change in circumstances occurs, such as a Facility failure or having to switch a Facility from gas to liquids Verve may update its Portfolio Supply Curve (PSC). - Up to a normal rolling gate closure, say 2 hours, ahead of dispatch intervals IPPs (and Verve Stand Alone facilities) may resubmit Facility bids and offers for Balancing/Ancillary Services relative to their Resource Plan. - Normal Facility gate closure requirements may be relaxed if System Management issues a system security advisory indicating a supply shortfall forecast or a supply excess forecast.
+- Up to a normal rolling gate closure, say 2 hours, ahead of dispatch intervals IPPs (and Verve for standalone facilities) may resubmit Facility bids and offers for Balancing/Ancillary Services relative to their Resource Plan. - Normal Facility gate closure requirements may be relaxed if System Management issues a system security advisory indicating a supply shortfall forecast or a supply excess forecast.
 In these cases Market Participants would be able to increase their offered quantities inside the normal gate closure period in response to a System Management supply shortfall advisory.
-Market Participants would be able to increase bid quantities (e.g. to effect a de-commitment) within the normal gate closure if System Management has issued a supply excess advisory notice.

-Once normal gate closure has occurred, changes to the BMO/Final BMO will still be required (e.g. for bona fide physical changes to offers/ bids, responses to security advisories, actual wind generation levels etc).
-The Final BMO used by System Management for dispatch will be the Final BMO for pricing purposes.
+Market Participants would be able to increase bid quantities (e.g. to effect a de-commitment) within the normal gate closure if System Management has issued a supply excess advisory notice. - Once normal gate closure has occurred, changes to the BMO/RTBMOFinal BMO will still be required (e.g. for bona fide physical changes to offers/ bids, responses to security advisories, actual wind generation levels etc).
+The RTBMOFinal BMO used by System Management for dispatch will be the Ffinal BMO for pricing purposes.